 I cannot move in anger.
 I cannot rage or cry or burn pictures because there is no reason to.
 For the first time in my life I must learn to move in silence.

 So once I leave in the morning for work, that’s it… it’s over?
 Just…like…that.

 We exchange things, the passage of tangible memories, solid evidence that, yes, we did in fact exist.
 I take with me his favorite shirt, a couple of things that are of him, remind me of him.
 I give him something precious to me, something I didn’t know I could ever bear to part with.
 When he asks me why, I tell him because I will need to get it back from him one day.
 We smile and kiss.
 He holds me in his arms and I think that we both know then that it will probably never happen.
 It is, at best, a long shot, a proverbial shot in the dark.
 I don’t want to hold my breath because I don’t want to suffocate.

 The following morning, I watch him dress through slits in my eyes, pretending to be asleep, not wanting to disturb his routine, wanting to remember everything exactly as it was.
-I open my eyes to his kisses, over and over, hundreds of kisses on my lips, cheeks, forehead, shoulders.
+I open my eyes to his kisses, over and over, dozens of kisses on my lips, cheeks, forehead, shoulders.
 We go through our usual morning ritual and he stops short at the door.
 He turns and, without my contacts in, I barely make out him sticking his tongue out at me, a silly gesture we’ve done a million times to relieve the pressure of a moment too heavy.
 Monkey face.
 That’s what I call it.
 Because when he does it, he looks like a cute baby monkey.
 I don’t think he knows that.

 “You have to do it back,” he instructs me and I do.
 He closes the bedroom door and after just a moments hesitation, I hear the front door close.
 In that moment I lie there perfectly still in his bed and wait for the tightness in my chest to subside.